4d/docs/docs/Desktop/building.md

 ### OS X signing certificate

-The application builder can sign merged 4D applications under macOS (single-user applications, 4D Server and client parts under macOS).
+The application builder can sign merged 4D applications under macOS (single-user applications, components, 4D Server and client parts under macOS).
 Signing an application authorizes it to be executed using the Gatekeeper functionality of macOS when the "Mac App Store and identified Developers" option is selected (see "About Gatekeeper" below).

 - Check the **Sign application** option to include certification in the application builder procedure for OS X. 4D will check the availability of elements required for certification when the build occurs: